Featured Article

 Ayurvedic seasonal eating: spring greens for detox, summer fruits for cooling, autumn squashes for grounding, winter roots for warmth

-Mindful Eating
+5. Mindful Eating Practices

-• Sit down and eat without distractions
+• Sit down without distractions.

-• Chew thoroughly
+• Chew food thoroughly.

-• Eat only when hungry, and stop when comfortably full
+• Eat only when hungry and stop when comfortably full.

-Common Ayurvedic Eating Guidelines
+Ayurvedic Eating Guidelines You Can Apply Today

-1. Favor Warm, Cooked Meals
+Favor Warm, Cooked Foods

-2. Eat Fresh, Whole Foods
+Favor Fresh, Whole Foods

-3. Follow Proper Food Combining
+Practice Proper Food Combining

 • Milk + sour fruits